condor-the-bird/tondev/docs/Compilers/Intrinsics/TVM_accept.md

 ```

 > **Important**: modifier is called before arguments are deserialized from inbound message body.
 In the example above `AlwaysAccept()` will be called before `a` and `b` are be loaded from the message body slice.

+### getMethod

+Getmethod is a special function that cannot be called in blockchain, it is called locally.
+Thus, there is no need for tvm_accept.